 Each annual event must be at least two days in duration and walkers, in order to be eligible to receive the very cool IML rewards, must complete a minimum of 20 km per day on each day of the event.
 Our events, of course, will also be sanctioned by the IVV, so volkssmarchers will be able to get credit, too!

 Generally, there is only one walking event each year in a country.
 Large countries are permitted two, but they must be separated geographically and have a different topography.
 From 1995 through 2011 there was one in Vancouver, Washington; in 2001 The USA Freedom Walk Festival was founded in Arlington, Virginia.
 They hold their event each October.
 The Texas Trail Roundup is hoping to become the second US event.

 It’s a three-year-long process to become sanctioned by the IML — yikes!
-We’re just starting out, but hope to be sanctioned by the IML in 2020.
 We will be judged on everything from our kindness to the walkers, the quality of our walks, the interesting things to do in San Antonio — and the number of walkers we attract.
 We hope you will join us to experience a NEW kind of walking, mixed in with the way we at AVA have always walked.